 How to Propose and How Not To Propose?
 That is the Question

 “Can you send me a proposal?”
 How often do you hear this, and how do you respond?
+Let’s know more about how to propose and not to propose.

 When it comes to Business development for professional services, being asked for a proposal by a client is common.
 And for most professionals, they equate getting asked for a proposal with a client’s desire to move forward and engage them.
 But is it really?
 More often than not when asked for a proposal, the automatic response is, “Yes!”
 However, we advocate professionals hit pause before automatically saying ‘yes’ and submitting a proposal.
 For many clients, it’s no skin off their nose to ask for a proposal.
 Yet for you, it can involve a significant investment of you (and your colleagues’) time.
 I frequently meet consultants who are routinely submitting proposals prematurely, proposals that never eventuate in an engagement.
 Sound familiar?